 New Combustion Chamber Design

-The new Evinrude E-TEC G2 Series is the first 2-stroke outboard engine to be completely designed from scratch using direct fuel injection, rather than being a carbureted engine modified for direct injection, according to Evinrude.
+The new Evinrude E-TEC G2 engines are the first 2-stroke outboard engines to be completely designed from scratch using direct fuel injection, rather than being a carbureted engine modified for direct injection, according to Evinrude.
 That means that the combustion chamber design could be optimized for fuel injection.
 One measure of this efficient design is the fact that the Evinrude E-TEC G2 has the lowest emissions of any outboard engine on the market.
 That means virtually all of the hydrocarbons were burned and maximum energy is being released from the fuel used.